IvoVellekoop/wavesim_py/README.md

 ## n_domains = (1, 1, 1)
 Number of subdomains to decompose the problem into.
 3-element tuple indicating number of domains in x, y, and z dimensions.

-## overlap = (0, 0, 0)
-Applicable only when number of domains > 1.
-Overlap between subdomains.
-3-element tuple indicating overlap in x, y, and z dimensions.

 ## wrap_correction = None
 None
     (Use the usual Laplacian and eliminate wrap-around effects with absorbing boundaries), OR